Kamal Baheti the CFO of McLeod Russel says he is quite keen to make further acquisitions in India and in overseas locations like Africa.

 The company produces approximately 103 million kilos of high quality tea a year from their tea estates.

-Below is an edited transcript of his interview on CNBC-TV18. for more.
+Below is an edited transcript of his interview on CNBC-TV18.
+Watch the accompanying video for more.

 Q: There have been better and better prices coming in at tea auctions.
 Give us an idea of what kind of an increase in realisations tea companies like yourself can see in this season?